Pathwise uniqueness for a SPDE with H\"older continuous coefficient driven by \alpha-stable noise: Introduction

 There have been many results on SPDEs driven by stable noises; see e.g. \cite{AWZ98,saint,Mueller98,AW00,CZ11}.
 In \cite{AWZ98}, the existence and uniqueness were established for solutions of stochastic reaction equations driven by Poisson random measures.
 The existence of weak solutions and pathwise uniqueness for stochastic evolution equations driven by L\'evy processes can be found in \cite{CZ11}.
 It was also shown in \cite{CZ11} that the pathwise uniqueness holds if the coefficient of the L\'evy noise satisfies a condition weaker than Lipschitz continuity but stronger than H\"older continuity.
-The approach of our paper is an Yamada-Watanabe argument with test functions different from that of \cite{CZ11}.
 The main results of \cite{AW00,saint,AWZ98} are the strong existence and uniqueness of solution to \eqref{1.01} with general L\'evy noise $\dot{L}$ and Lipschitz continuous coefficient $H$.
-In this paper we consider a special L\'evy noise: stable noise without negative jumps.
-The stable noise had not been treated in the above mentioned papers although technically it is not hard to extend the results in that direction under the Lipschitz condition on $H$.
+In this paper we use a Yamada-Watanabe argument that is different from \cite{CZ11}, and we consider a special L\'evy noise of stable noise without negative jumps.
+The stable noise had not been treated in the above mentioned papers although technically it is not hard to extend their results in that direction under the Lipschitz condition on $H$.
 One contribution of this paper is that we are able to get rid of the Lipschitz condition on $H$ since we only need it to be H\"older continuous.

-The SPDE \eqref{1.001} was studied in Mueller (1998) \cite{Mueller98} with parameter $0<\alpha<1$ for the stable noise $\dot{L}$.
+The SPDE \eqref{1.001} was studied in Mueller (1998) \cite{Mueller98} for $\alpha$-stable noise $\dot{L}$ with $0<\alpha<1$.
 We also refer to Peszat and Zabczyk (2007) \cite{PZ07} for early work on SPDEs driven by L\'evy noises.

-\textit{Throughout this paper, we always assume that $1<\alpha<2$ and $0<\beta<1$.
-Our goal} is to establish the pathwise uniqueness of solution to \eqref{1.01} under conditions (C1)--(C3) and further restrictions on $\alpha$ and $\beta$.
-In particular, for $p=1$ we show that the pathwise uniqueness holds for $1<\alpha<4-2\sqrt{2}$.
-To prove the pathwise uniqueness we need a local H\"older continuity of the solution at fixed time $t>0$.
-And this also extends the regularity results for super-Brownian motion with $\alpha$-stable branching obtained in Fleischmann \textit{et al. }(2010) \cite{FMW10}.
+\textit{Throughout this paper, we always assume that $1<\alpha<2$, $0<\beta<1$ and the solutions to \eqref{1.001} and \eqref{1.01} are nonnegative.
+Our goal} is to establish the pathwise uniqueness of solution to \eqref{1.01} under conditions (C1)--(C4) and further restrictions on $\alpha$ and $\beta$.
+In particular, for $p=1$ we show that the pathwise uniqueness holds for $1<\alpha<\sqrt{5}-1$.
+To prove the pathwise uniqueness we need to show a local H\"older continuity of the solution at fixed time $t>0$, which also extends the regularity results for super-Brownian motion with $\alpha$-stable branching obtained in Fleischmann \textit{et al. }(2010) \cite{FMW10}.

 To continue with the introduction we present some notation.
 Let $\mathscr{B}(\mbb{R})$ be the set of Borel functions on $\mbb{R}$.
 Let $B(\mbb{R})$ denote the Banach space of bounded Borel functions on $\mbb{R}$ furnished with the supremum norm $\|\cdot\|$.
 We use $C(\mbb{R})$ to denote the subset of $B(\mbb{R})$ of bounded continuous functions.
 For any integer $n\ge 1$ let $C^n(\mbb{R})$ be the subset of $C(\mbb{R})$ of functions with bounded continuous derivatives up to the $n$th order.
 Let $C_c^n(\mbb{R})$ be the subset of $C^n(\mbb{R})$ of functions with compact supports.
 We use the superscript ``+'' to denote the subsets of positive elements of the function spaces, e.g., $B(\mbb{R})^+$.
 For $f,g\in \mathscr{B}(\mbb{R})$ write $\<f,g\>= \int_{\mbb{R}}f(x)g(x)dx$ whenever it exists.
 Let $M(\mbb{R})$ be the space of finite Borel measures on $\mbb{R}$ endowed with the weak convergence topology.
 For $\mu\in M(\mbb{R})$ and $f\in B(\mbb{R})$ we also write $\mu(f) = \int f d\mu$.